j0hnm4r5/hagen/README.md

 #### Importing

-`hagen` is exported as a CommonJS module.
+`hagen` is exported as both a CommonJS and ESM module.
 You can import it in your project like this:

 ##### Node (TypeScript via `ts-node` or `tsc`)